keptn/keptn.github.io/content/docs/news/release_announcements/keptn-0150/index.md

 title: Keptn 0.15.0
 weight: 73
 ---

-Keptn 0.15.0 improves Keptn core services to be a step closer to Zero Downtime upgrades.
+Keptn 0.15.0 improves Keptn core services to be closer to Zero Downtime upgrades.
-For this, we introduced a new library `cp-connector` that will replace the Distributor in the Keptn core services.
+For this, Keptn introduces `cp-connector`, a library that will replace the Distributor in all Keptn core services.
 Since Keptn will require an upstream in future versions, a new Git Provisioning API is introduced.
-This will allow to create Git repository on demand when a new project is created.
+This provides an extension point to create Git repositories on demand when a new projects are created.
 For further information, please refer to the [documentation](../../../../docs/0.15.x/api/git_provisioning/).
 Furthermore, Keptn operators can provide a deny list for webhook URLs via a `ConfigMap`, please check out the [documentation](../../../0.15.x/operate/webhook_service/).
-Finally, the CLI offers support for datadog as a SLI-provider.
+Finally, the CLI offers support for Datadog as an SLI provider.

 ---